In 1970, when Richard Nixon was President….

 Head Rest had a budget of over 2 million dollars and 55 employees.
 Their service capacity continued to grow as they added several new programs including Emancipation House, a place for youth under 18 leaving the Juvenile Justice system, Tough Love, a parent education and support group program, and a Peer Jury program.
 In 1984 Head Rest became Center for Human Services, as we know it today.
 New grants and funding were later secured, and by 1989 the agency served an average of 4,000 clients annually.
 A Community Counseling Program was also established this year.

-we house nearly 200 paid staff, at least 100 volunteers, and operate on a budget of over 8.3 million dollars, serving over 20,000 clients a year.
+we house over 250 paid staff, at least 100 volunteers, and operate on a budget of over 12 million dollars, serving over 20,000 clients a year.
 Center for Human Services offers programs in the areas of shelter, juvenile justice services, mental health counseling, school based services, family resource centers, and substance abuse prevention and treatment.
 Our services continue to support the youth and families of Stanislaus County.
 CHS has a long history here, and we do what we can in response to the needs of our community.
 In turn the community has always supported us, for which we are thankful.